bbatton/Basic_Epoch_Build/README.md

 # Updating To New Release

-1. Updating to new version of the UEP project are pretty simple, you simply delete your old build file except for the UEP_Config.sqf.
-Then copy the build into your pre-existing vanilla server folder and paste your old UEP_config.sqf over the new template one.
+1. Updating to new version of the UEP project is pretty simple, you simply delete your old build file except for the UEP_Config.sqf.
+Then copy the new build into your pre-existing vanilla server folder and paste your old UEP_config.sqf over the new template one.

-1. If you have further customized your builds, then I suggest looking through the commits for what has changed and carefully start migrating the builds together.
+1. If you have further customized your builds on top of the UEP then I suggest looking through the commits for what has changed and carefully start migrating the builds together.
 Change logs are not something I tend to do yet, but will try to incorporate in the future.

 #FAQ